dotslashluis/config/README.md

 ## What is in this repository

-* Qtile configuration script and some scripts to make the experience more comfortable
+* Qtile configuration script and some scripts to make the experience more comfortable # EXTREMELY DEPRECATED.
+DO NOT USE IT IF YOU EVER CLONE THIS REPO

 * Xorg configuration files for the touchpad and for the AMDGPU driver

 * Alacritty's configuration file

-* An installation script to automate the process of putting everything in place

-* .bashrc, .pam_profile, .profile and .Xresources

 ## What do I want to add to the repository

 * Fish' configuration file

 * A dependency list so that I can reinstall everything easily.
 (Kinda implemented)

-* .vimrc